 Well, green, came in after yellow at a respectable 25% depreciation.
 The takeaway message is that you should choose colors that are more ‘out there’ rather than neutral tones.
 Although this may seem somewhat counterproductive, it may just be worth it if you want to get the very best resale value for your car.

 If we go just a little further down the list from this particular piece of research, there are some plainer colors.
-Just below the top four, there is red, gray, white and blue.
+Just below the top four, there are red, gray, white, and blue.
 Although these are among the most popular colors of cars on the road, they rank about “average” when it comes to resale value.

 Surprisingly, the used car color that will depreciate the most in value is actually gold.